predixdesignsystem/px-box-sizing-design/README.md

 # Box-sizing

-The Predix Experience `box-sizing` module causes all elements to use the more useful `border-box` box model.
+The Predix UI `box-sizing` module causes all elements to use the more useful `border-box` box model.
 This module is a fork of the [inuitcss Box-sizing module](https://github.com/inuitcss/generic.box-sizing).

 ## Dependency

-Px's Box-sizing module depends on one other Px module:
+Predix UI's Box-sizing module depends on one other Px module:

 * [px-functions-design](https://github.com/PredixDev/px-functions-design)